euvii/discord-handler/README.md

 # Discord Bot Setup and Commands

-## discord.js handler using typescript to code your bots better then befor
+## discord.ts handler using typescript to code your bots better then befor

 To run the bot, first make sure you've installed all the dependencies by running: